 After he had digested his dinner for a while and carried on conversations that ranged from politics to nanotechnology and quantum theory – his background in the Navy’s nuclear power program had developed those interests – he excused himself to clean up the kitchen.
 Aidan wandered in while he was working, looking kind of troubled.

 “What’s the matter, Aidan?”
 Beebop inquired as he tried to fit some extra-large casserole dishes into the dishwasher.

 “Beebop, Maggie and I have been seeing some strange things lately,” Aidan answered solemnly.

 “Like what kind of strange things?
 UFOs?
 Little green men?”
 Beebop joked, although he knew that Aidan was referring to Celahir.

 “This isn’t funny, Beebop.”
 Aidan didn’t look amused at all.
 “We have seen some really odd creatures around our house in North Carolina.
 We were out walking in the woods with Mom and Dad the other day and we saw what looked like a dragon flying across the sky.
 I would have shrugged it off as imagination, except that Maggie saw it, too, but Mom and Dad didn’t see anything – or so they said.
 Later, when we were driving home, we had to stop and wait until a huge flock of ravens flew away from the road.
 We couldn’t see through them there were so many of the birds.
 It was creepy and Mom was freaking out!”

 “I don’t know about the dragon, but the ravens might just have been migrating,” Beebop said lightly.
-If he was flustered by the idea of a dragon flying across the sky on Earth, he didn’t show it.
+If the idea of a dragon flying across the sky on Earth flustered him, he didn’t show it.